nelmio/NelmioSolariumBundle/README.md

 ## About

-The NelmioSolariumBundle provides integration with the [solarium](www.solarium-project.org) solr client.
+The NelmioSolariumBundle provides integration with the [solarium](http://www.solarium-project.org) solr client.

 ## Features

-...
+Provides you with a `solarium.client` service in the Symfony2 DIC.

 ## Configuration

-...
+Here is the default configuration:

+    nelmio_solarium:
+        adapter:
+            class: Solarium_Client_Adapter_Http
+            host: 127.0.0.1
+            port: 8983
+            path: /solr

+At the very least you need to add this to your config:

+    nelmio_solarium:
+        adapter: ~

 ## Installation